 - Census data

 - Purchased or Third Party Data (See case study below)

 - Survey and Poll Data

 Data is fundamentally important.
 Why?
 Because data drives insight, insight drives relevance, and relevance drives customer loyalty.

 Leading Hotels of the World (LHW) Buys the Data It Needs

-One company looking for more insight into its customers is Leading Hotels of the World (LHW).
-LHW is a small, exclusive organization representing some 500 independent luxury hotels, resorts, and spas.
+One company looking for more insight into its customers is LHW; a small, exclusive organization representing some 500 independent luxury hotels, resorts, and spas.

-To expand its knowledge of existing and prospective customers, LHW went to American Express.
-“The key here is the breadth and depth of the data available to us,” said David Bonalle, VP at American Express Business Insights.
-American Express has demographic, purchase, and financial data on 54 million card holders.
+To expand its knowledge of existing and prospective customers, they went to American Express that manages demographic, purchase, and financial data on 54 million card holders.

-LHW has set the objective to acquire new customers, but realized the need to find new customers and in their case, opted to seek the assistance from American Express to provide additional insights before deploying their campaigns.
+LHW has set the objective to acquire new customers, but realized the need to find new customers and in their case, opted to seek the assistance from a big data provider for additional insights before deploying their campaigns.

 Tip: Send in your list to a demographic provider such as Experian, Axiom, or us, and request a match rate.
 This will tell you how many of your customers match customers in their database!
 This is usually free.